DiegoPrestamo/DiegoPresatmo.github.io/_posts/2023-5-21-Controlling-Gripper-with-Hand.md

 ## Downloads: We will mostly be modifying previously existing code
 - If you do not have Python installed already, go [here](https://www.python.org/downloads/) and follow the instructions.
 - Download the [Arduino IDE](https://www.arduino.cc/en/software)
+- Make sure you download the Braccio library in Arduino

 ## Step 1: Hand Tracking Module
 We will be modifying Murtaza Hassan's gesture volume control project for our needs.
 It is the perfect base to work off.
 This is the hand tracking module that makes the gesture volume control project possible.
 We will save it as **HandTrackingModule.py**